 At our monthly youth programs, we are committed to a high mentor to student ratio of at least one-to-six to ensure a high quality program.
 We enroll students ages 6 - 13.
 Maximum program enrollment is 30 students.
 There are ample opportunities for kids to work one-on-one with mentors.

 COVID-19 and Cancellation Policy

 We have a full schedule of programs happening in 2022.
 We've been running programs safely since the summer of 2020, and are continually monitoring the coronavirus pandemic situation as it evolves.
 We are currently planning on running these programs in their entirety.
-If your program is canceled due to coronavirus, you will receive a 100% full refund, no questions asked.
+If your program is canceled due to Covid-19, you will receive a 100% full refund, no questions asked.
 For any other refund-related questions, please see our Payment Agreement & Cancellation/Transfer Policy inside the application process.

 Twin Eagles Monthly Youth Programs are offered one Saturday per month, for a total of eight sessions from October - May.
 Sessions run on from 9 am - 3 pm, unless otherwise noted.

 Twin Eagles Monthly Youth Programs - Spokane 2021-2022 Dates

 - Saturday, April 16 - Make up day for November cancelled session

 Twin Eagles Monthly Youth Programs - Spokane 2021-2022 (8 sessions) · $490 · scholarships available

 - 50% deposit ($50 of which is non-refundable) due upon registration, with remaining 50% due Dec 1.

 Registration is currently open for Twin Eagles Monthly Youth Programs 2021-2022.